ilaydanur-ucar/WindSentinel/README.md

-# WindSentinel
+# 🌬️ WIND Sentinel
 Event-Driven Microservice Architecture for Early Fault Detection in Wind Turbines Using SCADA Data and Field Measurements
-# 🌬️ WIND Sentinel

 ## Nedir?